raulsiles/draft-westerbaan-cfrg-hpke-xyber768d00/draft-westerbaan-cfrg-hpke-xyber768d00.md

 in {{Section 7.1.3 of RFC9180}}.
 Kyber768Draft00.DeriveKeyPair() is the key
 generation as defined in {{Section 11.1 of KYBER}}.

+The suite_id used implicitly in LabeledExtract() and LabeledExpand() on lines 2 and 3, is derived from the KEM identifier of the hybrid (0x0030).

+The suite_id used implicitly in LabeledExpand() and LabeledExtract() within DHKEM.DeriveKeyPair() is, is the KEM identifier of DHKEM (0x0020).

 ikm SHOULD be at least 32 octets in length.
 (This is contrary to {{RFC9180}} which stipulates it should be at least Nsk=2432 octets in length.)